I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_debug_report_interface.md

 ## -description
-The DXGK_DEBUG_REPORT_INTERFACE structure contains pointers to functions in the <a href="display.debug_report_interface">Debug Report interface</a>, which is implemented by the display port driver.
+The DXGK_DEBUG_REPORT_INTERFACE structure contains pointers to functions in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551798">Debug Report interface</a>, which is implemented by the display port driver.